All Episodes

 I mean, it was.

-So now they got a mascot.
+So now they got a mascot, Slugger the Lion.

 It's all in a lawsuit filed in Jackson County, Missouri, in which John Coomer claims he was just chilling at a game September 8th last year when Slugger climbed atop the third base dugout and started shooting hot dogs into the stands from an air gun.

-Coomer claims that Slugger eventually put the air gun down and just started firing off the hot dogs by hand when according to the suit, things went horribly wrong.
+Coomer claims that Slugger eventually put the air gun down and just started firing off the hot dogs by hand when, according to the suit, things went horribly wrong.

 In the documents, Coomer claims that Slugger lost control of his throw or was reckless and threw the hot dog directly into the plaintiff.

-Coomer claims a dog hit him right in his left eye, leaving him with a detached retina and the development of cataracts and now suing the Royals for more than $25,000 for negligence and battery, claiming they failed to adequately train the mascot in the proper method in which to throw hot dogs into the stands.
+And he's now suing the Royals for more than $25,000 for negligence and battery, claiming they failed to adequately train the mascot in the proper method and wish to throw hot dogs into the stands.

 Glad I'm not there anymore.